matsim-eth/discrete-mode-choice/README.md

 This repository makes use of the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) repository model.
 This means that development is taking place in the `develop` branch, while the current production version can be found in the `master` branch.
 Note that, contrary to the basic model, we use multiple `master` branches to maintain versions of the code that are compatible with different releases of MATSim.
 For instance, `master-11` is compatible with MATSim 11.
 The `master-latest` branch is kept compatible with the `master` branch of the [MATSim main repository](https://github.com/matsim-org/matsim).
 Backports are always derived from the `master-latest` branch into the specific backport branches.

+For creating the backports, the recommended workflow is as follows: Branch `backport-X` from master, add changes for compatibility, merge back `backport-X` into `master-X`.

 ## Literature

 The Discrete Mode Choice extension has been used in the following publications: